 University Expectations and Practices

-• Student records are private: Though staff can discuss generally how situations are handled without the student's permission, we cannot discuss specifics (academic or non-academic issues).
+• Student records are private: Though staff can discuss generally how cirtain situations are handled without the student's permission, we cannot discuss specifics (academic or non-academic issues).
 Student privacy rights are mandated by state and federal law and interpreted by the Office of General Counsel of the University of California.

 • Behavioral expectations: Policy violations are addressed.
 Serious violations and/or continued violation of policy results in a student judicial file. **Each year, on average 8 to 15 students lose their on-campus housing as a result of campus judicial action.
 Most are first-year students.